arskom/spyne/doc/source/manual/validation.rst

 In the example above, *number* is an actual number and can be validated with *validate_native*, whereas *stringNumber* is a string and can be validated by *validate_string*.

 Another case in which you need a native validation would be a sanity check on a date.
-Imagine that you have to verify that a received date complies with the *"YYYY-MM-DDThh:mm:ss"* pattern (which is *xs:datetime*).
+Imagine that you have to verify if a received date complies with the *"YYYY-MM-DDThh:mm:ss"* pattern (which is *xs:datetime*).
 You can devise a regular expression that will look for 4 digits (YYYY), followed by a dash, then by 2 more digits for the month, etc. But such a regexp will happily absorb dates that have "13" as a month number, even though that doesn't make sense.
 You can make a more complex regexp to deal with that, but it will be very hard to maintain and debug.
 The best approach is to convert the string into a datetime object and then perform all the checks you want.